 O2 had commissioned the development of six product elearning modules from a bespoke elearning provider.
 However, while the elearning was good and met its objectives, the development timeframe was too long and the cost too high.
 A speed-driven company like O2 needed to find a different way to meet their needs, allowing them to take control of the learning, deliver engaging courses within shorter time frames and have the flexibility to update their content.
 They decided to look into the market for ways of converting their courses into a rapid model.
-That’s where Kineo stepped in.
+That’s where City & Guilds Kineo stepped in.

 The first step to our approach?
 Building a prototype using Articulate to see how closely we could replicate a bespoke build.

-After reviewing the existing courses, Kineo worked on developing an Articulate equivalent using a custom Articulate skin and templates.
+After reviewing the existing courses, City & Guilds Kineo worked on developing an Articulate equivalent using a custom Articulate skin and templates.
 We were able to achieve very similar navigation, art direction and interactions using Articulate.
 O2 therefore decided to make the investment and use Articulate as their main tool to build their in-house courses.

 The initial courses

 We developed these in a highly collaborative way.
-O2 provided the content and developed it with their subject matter experts around their sales model, while Kineo built the courses in Articulate and created the art direction.
+O2 provided the content and developed it with their subject matter experts around their sales model, while we built the courses in Articulate and created the art direction.

 Finally, we delivered the modules and all source files so O2 could manage course updates.
 We also delivered the skin so they could use it on courses they built for themselves.

-- Build strong working relationships and consistent teams: Building trust, knowledge and experience.
+- Build strong working relationships and consistent teams: Building trust, knowledge and experience

-- Be flexible: Using a mixed build approach and treating each other as partners.
+- Be flexible: Using a mixed build approach and treating each other as partners

-- Make life easy for SMEs: Using reusable templates and a flexible review approach.
+- Make life easy for SMEs: Using reusable templates and a flexible review approach

-- Enhance the tool with Flash animations: Using these when needed.
+- Enhance the tool with Flash animations: Using these when needed

 Through developing and refining the rapid processes over time we’ve been able to achieve our goal of delivering quality at speed.
 We were able to deliver modules within ten days (or, in many cases, five), meet O2’s requirements in terms of budget and quality, and of course deliver on business critical deadlines.